How to Apply

 - All four documents should have your name in the file name when submitted (e.g. “JaneSmithCV.doc”, “JaneSmithTPDletter.doc” and “JaneSmithApplication.doc”).

 - Please do not include personal contact details or other personal details such as date of birth within the CV, for data protection reasons.

 Important Notes about Applying:

-Short online interviews for shortlisted candidates will be held (using Skype/Zoom or similar) on Wednesday 02 December 2020.
+Short online interviews for shortlisted candidates will be held (via video conference) on Wednesday 1st December 2021.
 You will need to be available on this date and timings will be confirmed around 2 weeks beforehand.

 All applicants need to include with your application a completed Equality and Diversity Monitoring Form.
 As part of our monitoring processes we ask for your cooperation in completing the questions on this form.
 If for any reason you do not wish to provide an answer to any question, please tick the ‘prefer not to say’ box.

 Terms and Conditions: By applying for a Travelling Fellowship, you are confirming that you have read and agreed to the terms and conditions of the BOA Travelling Fellowships

 Processing of data: The BOA takes the security and privacy of your data seriously.
 We have put together policies to comply with our legal obligations under the Data Protection Act 2018 (the ‘2018 Act’) and the EU General Data Protection Regulation (‘GDPR’) in respect of data privacy and security.
 Please visit our website at www.boa.ac.uk/privacy for information on the data we collect and how we use that data as part of our business and to manage our relationship with you.